What is AWS Firewall Manager?

 - Automatic remediation, which allows you to automatically monitor for drift in policy and apply rules on non-compliant resources

-- Manual remediation, which creates a new policy and the associated WAF rule groups in each account but does not enforce the rules on the resources in the account.
-After the policy is created with manual remediation, you can choose to take manual action from each local account owner, or at any point you can edit the policy to automatically remediate.
+- Manual remediation, which creates a new policy and the associated rules/protections in each account but does not enforce the rules on the resources in the account.
+After the policy is created with manual remediation, you can choose to take manual action for each local account, or at any point you can edit the policy to automatically remediate.

 How many accounts can AWS Firewall Manager manage?

-Each Firewall Manager policy can configure WAF rules on up to 2,500 accounts, which is the default limit for number of accounts in AWS Organizations.
+Each Firewall Manager policy can be scoped to have at most 2,500 accounts, which is the default limit for number of accounts in AWS Organizations.

 How many resources can AWS Firewall Manager manage?